ditrit/OGrEE-Core/APP/README.md

 In Flutter, everything is a widget (visual componentes, services, models, all of it!).
 It all starts with `main` that calls for the creation of a `MaterialApp` widget that has a theme definition applied for the whole app (for example: default font size for titles, default button colors) and calls the home widget `LoginPage`.

-`LoginPage` will call `api.dart` functions to communicate with the backend (OGrEE-API, URL from .env file).
-It's in that file, located in a common folder accessible by all widgets in the project, that we handle HTTP requests.
+`LoginPage` will call `api.dart` functions to communicate with the backend through HTTP requests.
 Once successfully logged in, `ProjectsPage` is called.
-The API is once again called to load projects from the OGrEE-API.
-A project is a set of previously choosen namespace, dataset date range, objects (site, building, device, etc.) and attributes (height, weight, vendor, etc.).
+The API is once again called to load projects from the OGrEE-API or tenants from the backend if in SuperAdmin mode.

+In normal mode, a project is a set of previously choosen namespace, dataset date range, objects (site, building, device, etc.) and attributes (height, weight, vendor, etc.).
 Our `models/project` converts the API JSON response to valide project objects, easy to manipulate by other widgets.

 The create new project button calls `SelectPage`, which creates a stepper with 4 steps that will call each a different widget as its content.
 The first 3 steps will allow the user to select date (`SelectDate`), namespace (`SelectNamespace`) and objects (`SelectObjects`).
 The latter will call the API to get the full hierarchy of objects available and display it in an expandable tree view with a settings view with filtering options to its right.